bootlin/buildroot-external-st/docs/suspend-to-ram.md

 ---
 Notes:

-Bluetooth driver does not support suspend to RAM.
-You have to reload the hci_uart module if you want to use bluetooth after a suspend-to-RAM with the following
+The Bluetooth driver does not support suspend-to-RAM.
+To use Bluetooth after a suspend-to-RAM operation, you must reload the `hci_uart` module using the following commands:
-commands:

 ```
 # modprobe -r hci_uart
 # modprobe hci_uart
 ```

-On the STM32MP135F-DK the suspend-to-RAM is not working correctly.
+On the STM32MP135F-DK, suspend-to-RAM does not work correctly.
-You have to disable the console suspend and turn the ethernet interface up.
-It keeps few clock active allowing OPTEE-OS to resume correctly from suspend.
+To address this, you must disable console suspend and activate the Ethernet interface.
+This keeps a few clocks active, enabling OP-TEE OS to resume correctly from suspend.

 ```
 # echo N > /sys/module/printk/parameters/console_suspend